The 2026 NC Idea Challenge

 Submit

 Each kid hits Submit.
 Done.
-They walk out with a poster (Make), a video, and a real entry.
+They walk out with a video and a real entry.

 What you need: